Jonas-Jungling/Jonas-Jungling/README.md

-# 🌟 Welcome to Jonas Jungling's GitHub Profile! 👋
+# 🌟 Welcome to Jonas's GitHub Profile! 👋

-Hello there! 👨‍💻 I'm **Jonas Jungling**, a dedicated student on a journey to become a skilled developer.
+Hello there! 👨‍💻 I'm **Jonas**, a dedicated student on a journey to become a skilled developer.
 Currently immersed in a hands-on, project-based learning experience at Holberton School, I'm exploring the fundamentals of software development and building a strong foundation for the future.
 Passionate about solving problems and continuously learning, I'm excited to tackle new challenges, discover innovative technologies, and grow both personally and professionally in this ever-evolving field.

 ---